All Lobbies Open As Of Thursday, September 3rd

 Are non-members allowed in the branch?

 Only non-members wishing to establish membership or those conducting shared branching transactions will be allowed in the branch.
-Only one person conducting the transaction is allowed in the branch.

 Do I have to wear a face mask to come inside the branch?